Teaching

 -

-Coming Soon: Spring 2026 Class on Vocational Psychology
+Coming Soon: Fall 2026 Class on Vocational Psychology

 I am developing a new special topics seminar on vocational psychology, designed for students who completed PSYC 37 and would like to continue learning and exploring topics within organizational studies.
 Topics will include career development, sense of calling and vocation, meaningful work, and more.
 Students will read research articles and other literature, lead discussion sessions on these topics, and write reflection papers applying these theories to their own careers.